PX4/PX4-user_guide/en/companion_computer/auterion_skynode.md

 - Configuration for your exact product may not be present.
   You may lose the configuration for ESCs, batteries, sensor configuration, and so on.
-- Some parameters might have different default values in the PX4 release shipped with AuterionOS
+- Some parameters might have different default values in the PX4 release shipped with Auterion OS.
 - Features accessed by vendor-specific customisations running on the companion computer may not be present in PX4.